Ugochi-Nwachukwu/NaijaConnect-SQL-Business-Analysis/README.md

 The results show that Basic and Premium plans have the highest churn rates, while Standard plans perform slightly better in retaining customers.

 Business Implication:  High churn rates indicate dissatisfaction or weak value perception among customers.
-For NaijaConnect, this insight highlights the need to investigate why customers are leaving — whether due to pricing, service quality, or competition.
+For NaijaConnect, this insight highlights the need to investigate why customers are leaving, it could be due to pricing, service quality, or competition.
 Management can use this information to redesign plan features, improve customer support, or introduce loyalty incentives.
 Reducing churn is critical because retaining existing customers is often more cost‑effective than acquiring new ones.

 📍 What are the subscription join date trends for both customer count and revenue?